Images look pixelated or soft on the screen or projector

 Turn off "Expand Small images" (effects display in Show Images view)

-This option is enabled/disabled under the View Menu in ProSelect.
+In earlier versions of ProSelect, you could enabled/disabled under the View Menu in ProSelect.
 It only effects the quality of your images if you have imported them at a resolution that is smaller than the size of your display (which shouldn't be the case if use made the above changes!).
+The latest versions are set to always expand your images.

 Using Mirror Display Area (effects everything)